sudorandom/kmcd.dev/content/posts/2026/dynamic-protobuf-in-go/index.md

 ## Analysis: Speed and Memory Efficiency

-The benchmark numbers reveal a massive divide, particularly as payload sizes increase.
+The benchmark numbers reveal a lot, particularly as payload sizes increase.

 ### 1. Execution Speedup
 On a **Large Payload**, standard reflection-based `dynamicpb` takes 298,918 ns.
 - Standard `hyperpb` executes in 29,197 ns (a 10x speedup).
 - `hyperpb + Shared` executes in 22,074 ns (a 13.5x speedup).